a20r/Bowtie/paper/paperNotes.md

 The data shown is being pulled from a node

 ![Sensor Visualization](../images/VisualizationTab.jpg)

-## Device compatibility
-Nexus 4 (Tried and Tested)
-Phones with latests Google Chrome Beta*
-For Bowtie mapping to work accurately*, phone requires GPS capability, else it uses wifi access points for location

 ## Scalability & Latency
 Cannot offer objective measures on scalability only subjective